 Environmental problems are transboundary, and in order for Sweden to achieve several of its environmental goals and international commitments, cooperation between countries becomes necessary.
 The bilateral cooperation focuses on exchange of knowledge and experiences for mutual learning to achieve sustainable aquatic ecosystems.

 The bilateral cooperation is a part of Sweden’s environmental politics and occurs within the framework of Swedish government’s policy for global development.

-Our efforts are also directed toward Viet Nam where we for a long time have had experience and good contacts with the country’s authorities.
+We previously also cooperated with Viet Nam, where our long time good experience and contacts with the country’s authorities still remain.
 The U.S. is also an important strategic country for us to collaborate with on global marine environmental cooperation.
 Our collaboration with countries in the Western Indian Ocean is closely connected to our international development cooperation.

 We cooperate primarily within the areas of

 The Swedish government has a specific fund for bilateral cooperation with strategic countries in the field of environment and climate.
 The bilateral cooperation is carried out by:

 Read about all bilateral environmental and climate cooperation with strategic countries, regions and partner agencies in 2020 in the annual report Bilateral environmental and climate cooperation from the Swedish Environmental Protection Agency (Swedish EPA)

 Agencies participating in the cooperation are the Swedish EPA, the Swedish Agency for Marine and Water Management, the Swedish Chemicals Agency, the Swedish Meteorological and Hydrological Institute (SMHI) and the Council of the Baltic Sea States.